getoutfitted/reaction-rental-products/README.md

-# reaction-product-variant
+# reaction-rental-products
-Basic Reaction product type with variants.
+Base Reaction product type with modifications to allow rental products and inventory management.